 People at greater risk of contracting infectious disease, or who may have a higher risk of suffering serious illness from zoonotic diseases, should be careful around animals and take the precautions explained below.
 They should also talk to their doctor about any particular precautions they should take related to their specific condition.

 Minimising the risk of disease transmission from animals to humans, and from humans to animals

 The risk of contracting a zoonotic disease is low if you are healthy, use common sense and good hygiene, and keep your animals healthy.

 The following steps will minimise the risk of a zoonotic disease being transmitted from an animal to a person:

 - Hygiene: hands should be washed after being near animals, whether you touched them or not.

 - Keep animals healthy: regular veterinary checks and good preventative health care (for example, regular effective parasite control) will help reduce the risk that an animal will carry a zoonotic infection.

-- Avoid being licked on/in the mouth by animals.
+- Avoid being licked by animals, especially on/near the face.